-An ergonomics lesson usually provided by an Ikea video, promoting their paper catalog (the “bookbook™”) is fantastic from many points of view.
+An ergonomics lesson provided by an Ikea video, promoting their paper catalog (the “bookbook™”) is fantastic from many points of view.
 It became viral because of making fun of Apple product introduction.
-It could also be a self-mockery about some Swedish clichés (the smiling blond guy), but there are strong ergonomics backgrounds and product design truths in that video also.
+It could also be a self-mockery about some Swedish clichés (the smiling blond guy), but there are strong ergonomics background and product design truths in that video also.
 And that’s our topic.
 And then to the original Steve Jobs new product introduction!

 The Marketing Parody